JuliaInterop/Cxx.jl/docs/src/implementation.md

 is inlined.

-In this package, however, we use the second form of `llvmcall`, which differs from the first in that the IR argument is not a string, but a `Ptr{Void}`.
+In this package, however, we use the second form of `llvmcall`, which differs from the first in that the IR argument is not a string, but a `Ptr{Cvoid}`.
 In this case, Julia will skip the wrapping and proceed straight to argument translation and inlining.